UTI in Dogs: Causes, Symptoms, and Treatment

 Plenty of fresh, clean water can flush out bacteria and help keep the urinary tract clean.
 It’s also good for maintaining good hydration levels and overall health.

-Bathing your dog regularly helps prevent debris and bacteria from collecting around the urethral opening.
-Also, be sure to trim long hair near the genitals.
+Bathing your dog regularly removes debris and bacteria that can accumulate on the urethral opening.
+This effectively reduces the risk of an infection.
+Plus, you should also trim any long fur near the genitals.

 “Never ignore the smallest signs.
 A healthy bladder means a happy pup.”